-Mission: The mission of the Barbering program is to prepare students for employment as a Restricted Barber or Barber with eligibility for Florida State Certification.
+Mission: The mission of the Barbering program is to prepare students for employment as a Restricted Barberor Barber with eligibility for Florida State Certification.

-Program I120402 consists of a planned sequence of courses.
+Program I120403 consists of a planned sequence of courses.

-Barber 1 - Course COS0150 (333 hours) Students will learn to use safe sanitary and efficient work practices.
-Students will learn to identify, prepare and perform hair shaping (cutting), student will also learn correct procedures for shampooing, conditioning and scalp treatments.
+Barber 1A - Course COS0160 (320 hours) Students will learn to use safe sanitary and efficient work practices.
+Students will learn to identify, prepare, and perform hair shaping (cutting), student will also learn correct procedures for shampooing, conditioning, and scalp treatments.

-Barber 2 - Course COS0151 (333 hours) Students will identify and perform hairstyles.
+Barber 2A - Course COS0161 (150 hours) Students will identify and perform hairstyles.
 Identify Prepare and perform mustache and beard designs.
-Identify Prepare and perform clients with wet sets, thermal styling and braided styles.
+Identify Prepare and perform clients with wet sets, thermal styling, and braided styles.

-Barber 3 - Course COS0152 (334 hours) Students will identify, prepare and perform.
-Identify prepare and perform hairpieces, wigs and hair attachments.
+Barber 3A - Course COS0162 (300 hours) Students will identify, prepare, and perform.
+Identify, prepare, and perform hairpieces, wigs, and hair attachments.
 Student will demonstrate knowledge of professional development (employability skills), student will demonstrate knowledge of Florida Law and State Board requires.

-Barber 4 - Course COS0671 (200 hours) Student will identify and prepare hair pieces and hair attachments.
+Barber 4A - Course COS0163 (130 hours) Students will identify and prepare hair pieces and hair attachments.
 Students will identify and perform permanent waving/reconstruction and curl/chemical relaxing.
 Identify and apply temporary /semi-demi permanent and permanent color.
 Identify and apply lighteners and specialty color techniques.